 Adrian Ivakhiv [pronunciation] is a Professor of Environmental Thought and Culture at the University of Vermont, with a joint appointment in the Environmental Program and the Rubenstein School of Environment & Natural Resources.
-He is a UVM University Scholar (2019-20) and Public Humanities Fellow, and recently held the Steven Rubenstein Professorship for Environment and Natural Resources (2016-19).
-He heads the EcoCultureLab, which organizes collaborative engagements between ecologically oriented artists, scientists, humanists, and the broader community.
+He is a UVM University Scholar (2019-20) and Public Humanities Fellow, and from 2016 to 2020 held the Steven Rubenstein Professorship for Environment and Natural Resources.
+He founded and co-leads the EcoCultureLab, which organizes collaborative engagements between ecologically oriented artists, scientists, humanists, and the broader community.
+He spent 2022-23 as a Fulbright fellow (Ukraine/Germany) and Research Fellow of Cinepoetics Centre for Advanced Film Studies at Freie Universität Berlin, Germany.
+From the summer of 2024, he will be the J. S. Woodsworth Chair in the Humanities at Simon Fraser University, Vancouver.

 Prof. Ivakhiv is a cultural theorist and ecophilosopher, whose research and teaching are focused at the intersections of ecology, culture, identity, religion, media, philosophy, and the creative arts.
-His books include Claiming Sacred Ground: Pilgrims and Politics at Glastonbury and Sedona (Indiana University Press, 2001), Ecologies of the Moving Image: Cinema, Affect, and Nature (Wilfrid Laurier University Press, 2013), and Shadowing the Anthropocene: Eco-Realism for Turbulent Times (Punctum Books, 2018).
+His books include Claiming Sacred Ground: Pilgrims and Politics at Glastonbury and Sedona (Indiana University Press, 2001), Ecologies of the Moving Image: Cinema, Affect, and Nature (Wilfrid Laurier University Press, 2013), Shadowing the Anthropocene: Eco-Realism for Turbulent Times (Punctum Books, 2018), and the co-edited Routledge Handbook of Ecomedia Studies.
 With its historical breadth and theoretical innovation, Ecologies of the Moving Image has been called “capacious and authoritative,” “groundbreaking,” a “landmark contribution” to the growing field of ecological cultural studies, and the first book of “eco-film-philosophy.”
 Expanding and deepening the eco-philosophy of the earlier book, Shadowing the Anthropocene presents a process-relational “philosophy of life,” a philosophy that sees images as part of the battleground in which humans contest the meanings of an increasingly turbulent world.
-His current projects include a book entitled The New Lives of Images: Toward an Ontology of the Image-World, a book on the Chernobyl Zone of Exclusion and the philosophy of time, a collaboration on ecological themes and approaches across the arts, and an anthology of writings on spiritual practice.
+His current projects include a book entitled The New Lives of Images: Digital Ecologies and Anthropocene Imaginaries in a More-than-Human World, a book on global media and ecocultural trauma, and the anthology Terra Invicta: Ukrainian Wartime Reimaginings for a Habitable Earth.

 Adrian’s interdisciplinary background includes work in the humanities, creative arts, and social sciences.
-Born and raised in Toronto, Canada, his research on culture and environment has taken him to late- and post-Soviet Ukraine (including a year in 1989-90 as Canada-USSR Scholar studying the cultural impacts of the Chernobyl nuclear accident), the Carpathian mountains of east central Europe, Cape Breton Island and Haida Gwaii off either coast of Canada, and to other sites of cultural-ecological contestation in the U.S. Southwest, southwest England, central and eastern Europe, and elsewhere.
-In a previous life as a choral conductor, experimental composer, and ethno-psych-avant-garage-folk-thrash musician, he performed at monasteries in Egypt, concert stages in Ukraine, and at the Canadian Parliament Buildings in Ottawa (honestly, once).
-When he isn’t teaching, researching, writing, or attending committee meetings (aargh), he makes music, hikes in the Green Mountains, eats Vermont’s artisanal cheeses, and reads The Syllabus and The Journal of Wild Culture.
+Born and raised in Toronto, Canada, his research on culture and environment has taken him to late- and post-Soviet Ukraine (including a year in 1989-90 as Canada-USSR Scholar studying the cultural impacts of the Chernobyl nuclear accident), the Carpathian mountains of east central Europe, Cape Breton Island and Haida Gwaii off either coast of Canada, and other sites of cultural-ecological contestation in the U.S. Southwest, southwest England, central/eastern Europe, and elsewhere.
+In a previous life as a choral conductor, experimental composer, pianist, and ethno-psych-avant-garage-folk-thrash musician, he performed at monasteries in Egypt, concert stages in Ukraine, and Canada’s Parliament building in Ottawa (honestly, once).
+When he isn’t teaching, researching, writing, or attending committee meetings (aargh), he makes music, hikes in the Green Mountains, eats Vermont’s artisanal cheeses, and reads E-Flux, Спільне/ Commons, and The Journal of Wild Culture.
 He has lived in Burlington (Balitán, Odzíhozsék) since 2003.
 From his west-facing window he watches for Champ.

 Read Adrian’s list of 33-1/3 Environmental Studies great books.
 (Grad students preparing for comps, take note!)